SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "SquirrelWaffle Malspam Execution Loading DLL"

+    Detects cscript running suspicious command to load a DLL.
+This behavior has been detected in SquirrelWaffle campaign.

+    - **Effort:** intermediate

+??? abstract "Suspicious Cmd.exe Command Line"

+    Detection on suspicious cmd.exe command line seen being used by some attackers (e.g. Lazarus with Word macros).
+This requires Windows process command line logging.

+    - **Effort:** advanced

+??? abstract "Suspicious Commands From MS SQL Server Shell"

+    Detection of some shell commmands run from a cmd executed by Microsoft MS SQL Server.
+It could be a sign of xp_cmdshell allowed on the MS-SQL server.

+    - **Effort:** intermediate

+??? abstract "Suspicious Control Process"

+    Detects suspicious execution of control.exe process when used to execute a DLL file.

+    - **Effort:** advanced

 ??? abstract "Suspicious DLL Loading By Ordinal"

     Detects suspicious DLL Loading by ordinal number in a non legitimate or rare folders.
 For example, Sofacy (APT28) used this technique to load their Trojan in a campaign of 2018.

+    - **Effort:** intermediate

+??? abstract "Suspicious DNS Child Process"

+    Detects suspicious processes spawned by the dns.exe process.
+It could be a great indication of the exploitation of the DNS RCE bug reported in CVE-2020-1350 (SIGRED).

+    - **Effort:** intermediate

+??? abstract "Suspicious Double Extension"

+    Detects suspicious use of an .exe extension after a non-executable file extension like .pdf.exe, a set of spaces or underlines to cloak the executable file in spearphishing campaigns

+    - **Effort:** elementary

+??? abstract "Suspicious Finger Usage"

+    Detects suspicious aged finger.exe tool execution often used in malware attacks nowadays.
+An attacker can use finger to silently retrieve a command, a script or a payload from a remote server.
+For example, the tool Darkfinger-C2 uses this technique to download files from the C2 channel.

+    - **Effort:** intermediate

+??? abstract "Suspicious HWP Child Process"

+    Detects suspicious Hangul Word Processor (HWP) child process that could indicate an exploitation as used by the Lazarus APT during the Operation Ghost Puppet (2018).
+This activity could correspond to a maldoc execution related to a .hwp file.
+Hangul is a proprietary word processing application that supports the Korean written language.

+    - **Effort:** elementary

+??? abstract "Suspicious Mshta Execution"

+    Detects suspicious mshta.exe execution patterns, either involving file polyglotism, remote file (http, ftp or ldap) or suspicious location.
+This technique is often used by threat actors.

+    - **Effort:** intermediate

+??? abstract "Suspicious Mshta Execution From Wmi"

+    Detects mshta executed by wmiprvse as parent.
+It has been used by TA505 with some malicious documents.

     - **Effort:** intermediate